glaciation-heu/forecast-service/README.md

 GitHub Actions triggers testing, builds, and application publishing for each release.
 https://docs.github.com/en/actions

 You can set up automatic testing in GitHub Actions for different versions of Python.
-To do this, you need to specify the set of versions in the `.github/workflows/client.yaml` or `.github/workflows/server.yaml file`.
+To do this, you need to specify the set of versions in the `.github/workflows/server.yaml file`.
 For example:
 ```yaml
 strategy:
   matrix: